glemiere/driftlock/assets/validators/step.md

      - missing required additions/removals/renames/extractions,
      - only superficial edits,
      - partial or symbolic changes that leave the intent unfulfilled.
+   - The patch removes or hides exported/public helpers, types, or symbols that are referenced in the provided snapshots (tests/fixtures) without replacing them with compatible equivalents.
+Do not accept “refactors” that break existing entry points.

 5) **Fix Regression: Behavior Reversal or Overreach**
    - In `mode: "fix_regression"`, the patch:
      - undoes or negates the original step instead of narrowly fixing regressions, or
      - expands into unrelated files or code paths not previously touched by this step, in an attempt to “fix” noisy/flaky failures.
+   - In `mode: "fix_regression"`, the patch is rejected if it attempts to reimplement the entire step from scratch instead of addressing the specific regression.
+It should be a targeted fix that restores missing symbols/behavior or corrects the failing paths noted in the prompt.

 6) **Unverifiable or Unrelated Changes**
    - Patch touches files or code not described in the step.